-Nestled between Aldborough and Great Ouseburn, the Dunforths are home to approximately 210 people.
-Both are linear villages and Lower Dunforth boasts a fantastic circular walk along the River Ure click here for details.
+Nestled between Aldborough and Great Ouseburn, the Dunsforths are home to just over 200 people.
+Both are linear villages and Lower Dunsforth boasts a fantastic circular walk along the River Ure: click here for details.

 Every year the villagers and church work together to host a popular summer country fair which includes an array of stalls, dance events, pony rides and a dog competition.

 A village meeting of the Parish of the Dunsforths is held on a regular basis to discuss village matters (see Parish of the Dunsforths page for agendas and minutes) and a friendly church committee is also very active within the community (see the events page for details).